What is the StartEngine Compliance process?

 - Be responsive:

-- Address comments and respond to emails from the Account Manager in a prompt fashion (ideally 48 hours) will make the process go faster, and keep issues fresh as the process continues.
+- Address comments and respond to emails from the Onboarding Manager in a prompt fashion (ideally 48 hours) will make the process go faster, and keep issues fresh as the process continues.
 The quicker you respond, the faster we can review your campaign

 - Utilize outside resources: